sverweij/mscgen_js/msgenny.md

 ---------------
 We often find ourselves starting a sequence chart in *ms genny*, and, when we're done, converting it to *mscgen* (one click in the on line demo).
-After that we finish it of with coloring or to directly save the source ande the renedered picture to the documentation.
+After that we finish it of with coloring or directly save the source the documentation.

-Of course directly using the output from *ms genny* is possible as well.
+When in a hurry we directly use the rendered output from *ms genny*.

 A note on quotes
 ----------------
 Just like in *mscgen*, in *ms genny* labels need to be surrounded by quotes.
-To make entry more easy, however, in most cases *ms genny* allows you to skip the quotes.
-Only when a label contains a comma or a semicolon, enclosing quotes are mandatory.
-This is because in those cases the parser won't be able to figure out when the declaration of the arc (or entity) would end:
+To simplify entry, however, in most cases *ms genny* allows you to skip the quotes.
+It only needs quotes when a label contains a comma or a
+semicolon:

     a => b : "hello b";  # works
     a => b :  hello b;   # works